campusdomar/PuMuKIT1-data-export/README.md

 $ tar zxvf export.tgz
 ```

 This will create a folder named 'export' into the current directory.
-This full path directory will be used into `import:cmar:series` command as the ROUTE parameter in the Migration Execution Guide:
+This full path directory will be used into `import:pumukit:series` command as the ROUTE parameter in the Migration Execution Guide:

 ```
 /path/to/safe/folder/export